How to Read a Chart

 L - Lowest Price

-Technical Analysis of Candles
+Analysis of Candles

-Trend lines are also used to determine the direction of the candlestick charts trends and these lines can plotted on the charts to show this direction.
-A upwards trend will be shown by a trend line is moving up while a forex trend that is moving down will b e shown a trendline which is heading downward.
+Trend lines are also used to determine the direction of the candlestick charts trends and these lines can plotted on the charts to illustrate this direction.
+A upwards trend will be shown by a trend line is moving up while a trend that is moving down will b e shown a trendline which is heading downward.